 We snapped this photo on the plane ride out there.
 Toby looked like a mad scientist, his hair shooting off in all directions, while he slept face up on our laps.
 He also thought we were on a bus, since planes look like buses when they're on the ground.
 (He actually ran through the airport, pointing out the windows and shouting ecstatically, "Bus!
 Bus!")
 Also, by the way, we ended up trying out Lugless and shipped our heavy suitcase ahead; it really did make the trip so much smoother.

 When we arrived in Austin, we stayed with our good friends Matt and Megan, and their twin babies, who recently moved out there from New York.
-(Remember their beautiful apartment back in New York?)
-Their new house was airy and bright, filled with cool midcentury modern furniture, including that rad coffee table, which I secretly wanted to pack in my suitcase and bring home.
+(Remember their beautiful apartment?)
+Their new house was airy and bright, filled with cool midcentury modern furniture, including that coffee table, which I secretly wanted to pack in my suitcase and bring home.

 Toby loved playing with their twin girls, although now and again he'd get so excited about hanging with two lovely ladies that he'd try to squeeze their faces.
 You can't contain the love of an almost-two-year-old!